oracle/terraform-provider-oci/website/docs/index.html.markdown

 The following fields can be specified in the provider block to further configure the retry behavior:

 - `disable_auto_retries` - Disable automatic retries for retriable errors.
 - `retry_duration_seconds` - The minimum duration (in seconds) to retry a resource operation in response to HTTP 429 and HTTP 500 errors.
-The actual retry duration may be slightly longer due to jittering of retry operations.
+The actual retry duration may be slightly longer due to the jittering of retry operations.
 This value is ignored if the `disable_auto_retries` field is set to true.

 ### Concurrency Control using Retry Backoff and Jitter
 To alleviate contention between parallel operations against OCI services; the Terraform OCI provider schedules retry attempts using quadratic backoff and full jitter.